 The system can be used by industrial engineers, ergonomists, psychologists and other professionals for a variety of applications including:

-MVTA users custom multimedia software VCR to facilitate interactive study of videotaped activities.
+MVTA uses custom multimedia software to facilitate interactive study of videotaped activities.
 Any event can be reviewed easily as long as desired by stop action or replaying in a continuous loop.

 Various events and types of analysis can be easily viewed in the same time period.
 For example, the Main Motion Analysis Window below shows various joint positions and force exertion corresponding to various job events.
 MVTA has many features for quick and easy event break point assignment and editing.
 The video location is easily positioned with the video file control of the MVTA program.